Membership Inference Attacks against Large Audio Language Models: Experimental Setup

 \subsection{Target Models}

-While numerous state-of-the-art LALMs have been proposed~\cite{ghosh2025audioflamingo2audiolanguage,liu2025seallmsaudiolargeaudiolanguagemodels,rubenstein2023audiopalmlargelanguagemodel,lu2025desta25audiogeneralpurposelargeaudio,goel2025audioflamingo3advancing,chu2023qwenaudioadvancinguniversalaudio,tang2023salmonn}, the majority of these models do not offer public access to their pre-training data, making precise membership auditing infeasible.
-We therefore evaluate our auditing protocol on two models with fully open-access resources: \textbf{Audio-Flamingo 3 (AF3)} \cite{goel2025audioflamingo3advancing} and \textbf{Music Flamingo (MF)} \cite{ghosh2025musicflamingoscalingmusic}.
-While AF3 is designed for general-purpose audio reasoning, Music Flamingo is specifically scaled and optimized for complex music understanding and captioning tasks.
-The fully open-access weights and transparent pre-training data splits of both models provide a unique opportunity to precisely define membership at the foundation stage.
-This allows us to audit memorization directly on the primary models themselves, rather than relying on computationally expensive surrogate models or opaque black-box approximations.
+While numerous LALMs have been proposed~\cite{ghosh2025audio,liu2025seallmsaudiolargeaudiolanguagemodels,rubenstein2023audiopalmlargelanguagemodel,lu2026desta2,ghosh2026audio,chu2023qwenaudioadvancinguniversalaudio,tang2024salmonn}, the majority of these models do not offer public access to their pre-training data, making precise membership auditing infeasible.
+We therefore evaluate our auditing protocol on two models with fully open-access resources: \textbf{Audio-Flamingo 3 (AF3)} \cite{ghosh2026audio} and \textbf{Music Flamingo (MF)} \cite{ghosh2025musicflamingoscalingmusic}, whose fully open-source weights and data provenance enable direct auditing at the foundation stage.
+This approach sidesteps the need for computationally expensive and often unfaithful surrogate shadow models, allowing an authentic evaluation of memorization across both general audio (AF3) and complex music (MF) domains.